-Each year, NARA requires all Federal agencies to conduct and submit to NARA an annual records management self-assessment (RMSA).
+Each year, all Federal agencies are required to conduct a Records Management Self-Assessment (RMSA) and submit the findings to NARA.
 The goal of the self-assessments is to determine whether Federal agencies are compliant with statutory and regulatory records management requirements.
-In FY 2012, of the 281 agencies that received the self-assessment, 241 responded, including all Cabinet-level agencies and those under the Executive Office of the President.
+In FY 2013, of the 266 agencies that received the self-assessment, 255 responded, including all Cabinet-level agencies and those under the Executive Office of the President.

-While the majority of Federal agencies remain at high to moderate risk of compromising the integrity, authenticity, and reliability of their records, we believe as the requirements of the Office of Management and Budget (OMB) and NARA Managing Government Records Directive issued in August of 2012 are implemented along with our other records management oversight activities we will continue to see improvements.
+While the majority of Federal agencies remain at high to moderate risk of compromising the integrity, authenticity, and reliability of their records, we believe as the requirements of the Office of Management and Budget (OMB) and NARA Managing Government Records Directive, M-12-18, are fully implemented in the coming years, along with our other records management oversight activities we will continue to see improvements.